xdmushui/partner-center-sdk/develop/get-started.md

 ## <span id="sdk_config_auth"></span><span id="SDK_CONFIG_AUTH"></span>Configure your authentication

 To configure your Azure AD authentication so that you can use the Partner Center APIs, see [Partner Center authentication](partner-center-authentication.md).

 ## <span id="Get_help"></span><span id="get_help"></span><span id="GET_HELP"></span>Get help

 Partners can get support at the [Partner Center SDK Yammer group](http://go.microsoft.com/fwlink/p/?LinkID=717360).
 To get more personalized help, developers can use their MPN support benefits or Premier Support.

+## <span id="Early_adopter_program"></span><span id="early_adopter_program"></span><span id="EARLY_ADOPTER_PROGRAM"></span>Join the Partner Center API and SDK Early Adopter Program

+To find out how you can collaborate with Microsoft on the development of Partner features and capabilities, see [Join the Partner Center API and SDK Early Adopter Program](early-adopter-program.md).